 POISONING IN PETS, INCLUDING ANTIFREEZE POISONING and poisoning from other chemicals

 Antifreeze, rock salt, and other ice melting chemicals are often used to keep cars running and to melt snow for easier navigation of wintery sidewalks, driveways, and roads.
 However, antifreeze can contain ethylene glycol, a substance that is sweet to the taste but poisonous to pets.

 Symptoms of antifreeze poisoning in pets include “drunken” behavior, such as nausea/vomiting and wobbly walking, which can escalate to seizures and coma.
 Warning signs of salt ingestion include vomiting, diarrhea, lethargy, not eating, excessive thirst and/or urination, incoordination, tremors and seizures.
 If you’ve observed these poisoning symptoms or suspect your pet has ingested antifreeze, contact your vet immediately — the sooner, the better.

-LIMIT YOUR PET’S EXPOSURE TO THE COLD
+LIMITING EXPOSURE TO COLD

-Protect Pets FROM DANGEROUS SUBSTANCES
+PROTECTION FROM DANGEROUS SUBSTANCES

 Pets can be mischievous, and that gets them into accidents.
 Due to the especially lethal nature of antifreeze for dogs and cats, consider using products that contain propylene glycol rather than ethylene glycol and be sure to clean up any spills right away, including checking for leaks under cars.

 While on walks or outdoors, pets can step in ice and chemicals which can be irritating to skin and dangerous if ingested.
 Be sure to wipe or wash and dry your pet’s paws (including between the toes), legs, and stomach after spending time outside.
 You can also use booties to protect paws from cold and chemicals.